 Frequent flyer cards include programs with most of the major Australian aviation players; most of these programs are free to join, but not all.
 Depending on your travel, you should also consider your other needs before applying.

-Some cards, for example, come without any foreign transaction fees, which can certainly add up if you are constantly on the road.
+Some cards, for example, don't have foreign transaction fees, which can certainly add up if you are constantly on the road.
 Other cards offer complimentary travel insurance, which could provide some massive savings for the frequent flyer.

 0% purchase credit cards